STV2370 – Chaos politics? Theory Meets Reality in Comparative Politics

 - recognize assumptions in theoretical explanations

-- understand empirical implications of theoretical explanations
+- understand empirical consequences of theoretical explanations

 - know how to apply theories to new contexts